openbmc/openbmc/poky/documentation/ref-manual/system-requirements.rst

 -  OpenSUSE Leap 15.4

--  AlmaLinux 8.8
+-  AlmaLinux 8

--  AlmaLinux 9.2
+-  AlmaLinux 9

+-  Rocky 9

-The following distribution versions are still tested (being listed in :term:`SANITY_TESTED_DISTROS`), even though the organizations publishing them no longer make updates publicly available:
+The following distribution versions are still tested, even though the organizations publishing them no longer make updates publicly available:

 -  Ubuntu 18.04 (LTS)

--  Ubuntu 22.10
+-  Ubuntu 23.04

--  OpenSUSE Leap 15.3

 Note that the Yocto Project doesn't have access to private updates that some of these versions may have.
 Therefore, our testing has